FuseOrg/Feedie/README.md

 * [Arjun Jayesh](https://github.com/9997arjun)

 ### Thanks
-* Principal of NCERC, Pampady
+* Dr. Ambikadevi Amma.T, Principal of NCERC, Pampady
+* Silja Varghese, CSE department of NCERC, Pampady
 * CSE department of NCERC, Pampady
-* Teaching and non-teaching staffs of NCERC, Pampady
+* All teaching and non-teaching staffs of NCERC, Pampady

 See also the list of [contributors](https://github.com/FuseOrg/Feedie/graphs/contributors) who participated in this project.